|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon kosher or medium grain sea salt

 - Optional: 1 small pinch or less of ground cloves

 - Optional: 1 small pinch of ground cayenne pepper

-Combine all of the ingredients in a small pot, using just half a cup of the water to start.
+Combine all of the ingredients in a small pot, using just 1/2 cup of the water to start.

 Bring the ingredients to a boil over medium heat, stirring frequently.